evo-biomech/scAnt/README.md

 #### bug fixes

-* compile all current requests / issues on the main scAnt Github to see where actual issues need to be addressed and where it is an improved documentation that is required)
+* compile all current requests / issues on the main scAnt Github to see where actual issues need to be addressed and where it is an improved documentation that is required
-* fix masking issue with new stacking method (on some systems, only stacks but not masks are created during capture)

 #### scAnt GUI updates

 * check the use of experimental stacking on Linux (disable for now)
-* add "overlay focus score" to pick the threshold
 * add checkbox option under stacking for "crop to in-focus area" (Currently, stacking returns a cropped image of "only in focus regions" which can be enabled / disabled via the CLI command sent to the new stacking routine.
 While it generally helps the masking process to exclude the out-of-focus borders, it can lead to issues during reconstruction as the camera intrinsics no longer correspond to the image dimensions and the image centre may be shifted)

 #### scAnt general functionality & documentation